AdobeDocs/experience-platform.fr-FR/help/xdm/troubleshooting-guide.md

 ### How do I enable a schema for use in [!DNL Real-time Customer Profile]?

-Schemas are enabled for use in [[!DNL Real-time Customer Profile]](../profile/home.md) through the addition of a &quot;union&quot; tag, located in the `meta:immutableTags` attribute of the schema.
+Les schémas peuvent être utilisés dans [[!DNL Real-time Customer Profile]](../profile/home.md) grâce à l’ajout d’une balise « union », située dans l’attribut `meta:immutableTags` du schéma.
 Enabling a schema for use with [!DNL Profile] can be done using the API or the user interface.

 #### Enabling an existing schema for [!DNL Profile] using the API